FAForever/wiki-pages/Infrastructure/FAF-Teams.md

 ## Tabs {.tabset}
 ### Trainer Team

+- Cheeseberry
+- FtXCommando
 - F-Odin
-- Sladow
-- Cheeseberry
+- Gorthaur
 - Grimplex
+- Judoka1972
 - LimeZ
-- Gorthaur
+- Maudlin27
-- FtXCommando
+- Prohibitorum
 - Skrat
-- Harzer99
-- Prohibitorum
+- Sladow
 - SpikeyNoob
+- Strydxr
 - Terminal
-- Judoka1972
 - TheDuelist
-- Maudlin27
-- Strydxr

 #### Policies
 We are a group of interested people in the development of the faf community.
 Our goals are providing opportunities to new players to develop their own skills and adapting them within the community.